-Digital Direction is an exciting new MA that addresses media and storytelling in the digital era, assessing emerging issues associated with contemporary digital communication and the creative economy, and developing the new creative leaders responsive to continually changing contexts, infrastructures and technologies to engender a new wave of creative leadership.
+Digital Direction addresses media and storytelling in the digital era, assessing emerging issues associated with contemporary digital communication and the creative economy, and developing new creative leaders responsive to continually changing contexts, infrastructures and technologies to engender a new wave of creative leadership.

-Centring on the interrelated domains of broadcasting, film and experience/brand, the programme addresses knowledge and skills gaps in four key areas of practice: production, direction, content development/making/writing and communication/digital media design.
+Centring on the interrelated domains of broadcasting, film and experience/brand, the Programme addresses knowledge and skills gaps in four key areas of practice: production, direction, content development/making/writing, and communication/digital media design.

-The programme offers:
+The Programme offers:

 - subject contextualisation, looking at new imperatives and multiple media forms for storytelling in an age of alternative facts and fictions

 - Grounding in traditional skill sets involving narration, script writing, production design, direction, casting, photography, filming, lighting and sound recording